zhixiongshao/CE-CT/README.md

 ### 3. Model Weights and Test Data

 - Pre-trained model weights are provided in the `models/` directory.
-- Example test data are available in the `test_data/` directory for evaluation and reproducibility.
+- Example test data are available in the `test_predict/` and `test_segment/` directory for evaluation and reproducibility.

 ---